 - Effort Reporting

 - A proportional distribution of 100% of an employee's university effort across categories of activity for a stated time period.
-Certification of reported effort is required by the federal government (OMB Circular A-21).
+Certification of reported effort is required by the federal government (Uniform Guidance).

 - The expenditure of physical and mental energy to perform and/or support objectives of the university's mission.